Army soldier gets ear grown inside arm for transplant

 EL PASO, Texas --Two years after losing her left ear in a car accident, 21-year-old Pvt.
-Shamika Burrage has a new ear grown inside her arm from her own cartilage.
+Shamika Burrage has a new ear grown inside her forearm from her own cartilage.

 "I was going to go with the prosthetic to avoid more scarring, but I wanted a real ear," Burrage told the Army.
 "I was just scared at first but wanted to see what he could do."